andrewsoltisz/SPACE---Spatial-Pattern-Analysis-using-Closest-Events/README.md

 Acknowledgements: Rengasayee Veeraraghavan, Seth H. Weinberg, Peter F. Craigmile

-Publication: This tool is described in more detail in [reference TBA]
+Primary Publication: This tool is described in more detail in [reference TBA]

 Extras: Additional SPACE documentation can be found at https://www.mathworks.com/matlabcentral/fileexchange/129464-space-spatial-pattern-analysis-using-closest-events

+References: This tool leverages nearest neighor distribution functions (G- and F-functions) from the point pattern analysis paradigm.
+The underlying theory is described in https://doi.org/10.1002/9780470057339.van007.